Investment-starved Argentina bets on CEOs to revive economy

-BUENOS AIRES Argentina is hoping a conference of nearly 2,000 top corporate executives that began on Tuesday will spark the capital investment needed to recharge its shrinking economy.
+BUENOS AIRES (Reuters) - Argentina is hoping a conference of nearly 2,000 top corporate executives that began on Tuesday will spark the capital investment needed to recharge its shrinking economy.

 Mauricio Macri won the presidency last year by promising his free-market policies would bring a wave of foreign investment.